 A close-up view of the assembled cell showing that the electrodes are not in contact with each other.

 Fill the assembled cell with pure solvent and check it for leaks.
 Adjust the assembly as needed to ensure that the cell is leak-free.
-[1-MED] When finished, remove the solvent with a syringe.
-[2-MED]
+[1-MED] When finished, remove the solvent.
+[2-MED] move this step before point 3.1 (cell used for filming requires only checkink for leakage without electrodes).

-Talent fills the cell with pure solvent using a syringe, plugs the inlet and outlet, and inspects the cell for leaks.
+Talent fills the cell with pure solvent using a syringe, , and inspects the cell for leaks.

-Talent removes the inlet and outlet plugs and draws the solvent out of the cell with the syringe.
+Talent pours the solvent into the waste container

 Next, turn on the IR spectrometer (spec-trom-eh-tur /spɛkˈtrɒm ə tər/) and open the instrument software.
-[1-WIDE] Fill the cell with the analyte solution, [2-MED-Over shoulder] ensuring that the areas of the electrodes that will be irradiated with the incident beam are submerged.
+[1-WIDE] Fill the cell with the analyte solution, [2-MED-Over shoulder] ensuring that the areas of the electrodes that will be irradiated with the incident beam are submerged or solution was drawn by the capillary forces betveen ATR crystal and attached electrode. .
 [3-CU]

 Talent turns on the spectrometer and opens the spectrometer software on the instrument computer.